 Your best bet when hailing a cab is to either call ahead or look for the brand “Radio Taxi”.
-It is the most well known company here in BA.
-If you can’t find a Radio Taxi though, you should be fine taking most other cabs.
-Just don’t hop in a cab that looks particularly beat up, with a simple number on the side of the door.
+It is the most well known company here in BA and will often have a sign on top and on the side.
+You can also use an application on your smartphone called Safertaxi.
+If you can not find a Radio Taxi or order via your smart phone, you can still take an unmarked taxi with caution — don’t just hop in a cab that looks particularly beat up, with a simple number on the side of the door.
 Generally, the better taken care of and well “decorated” cabs are more reliable.
 Check out our detailed article on taxi scams in Buenos Aires that you should keep your eye out for for more travel tips.

 Tip: Bill Swapping is most commonly committed with $50 and $100 peso bills.
+You give your taxi driver a 100, they secretly swap, and show you the bill you gave them is fake, thus making you pay 100 pesos + the additional fare.
 This little swap or switcheroo takes place fairly quickly.
 It’s best to be prepared to pay for taxi rides with smaller bills because an exact or close payment makes things easier for everyone.

 3. Accidental spills AKA the “Mustard Scam” or “Bird Poop Scam”: